-At the year end the defined benefit pension had an accounting surplus of £3,071,000 (2021-22: pension liability of £6,986,000).
+At the year end the defined benefit pension had an accounting surplus of £2,868,000 (2022-23: pension surplus of £3,071,000).
+The discount factor used to calculate the pension valuation has decreased from 5.15% to 5.05%, resulting in a decrease in the surplus.
 In accordance with our post retirements benefits accounting policy we have not recognised the surplus in the financial statements.
-The pension valuation for 2022-23 is £nil (2021-22: pension liability of £6,986,000).
-The improvement in the accounting valuation is as a result of the significant increases in the interest rate over the last year.
-The discount factor used to calculate the pension valuation has increased from 3.40% to 5.15%.
+The pension valuation for 2023-24 is therefore finil (2022-23: pension liability of finil).

-This valuation is purely for the purposes of the financial statements, under the FRS102 accounting standards.
-The nil value recognised on the balance sheet differs from the last actuarial scheme valuation at 31 March 2022 which shows that we have a funding surplus of £3,480,000 and are 118.5% fully funded, compared to a surplus of £120,000 (100.8% fully funded) at the previous valuation on 31 March 2019.
-Following the last valuation our employer contribution rate increased from 12.9% to 13.6% from 1 April 2023.
+This valuation is purely for the purposes of the financial statements, under the FRS102 accounting standard.
+The value recognised on the balance sheet differs from the last actuarial scheme valuation at 31 March 2022 which shows that we have a funding surplus of £3.48m and are 118.5% fully funded.
+Our employer contribution rate remains at 13.6%.